Non-adaptive Group Testing: Explicit bounds and novel algorithms: Introduction

 \item Our contribution for \cm algorithms is an explicit analysis of the sample complexity, in comparison to the previous literature for such algorithms, which typically focused on order-optimal analysis. {Some elegant work in the Russian literature also has information-theoretically optimal analysis for high-complexity decoding for related algorithms~\cite{DyaR:89, Dya:04}, and good bounds~\cite{MalM:80,MalS:98} for lower-complexity variants (called the ``Separate Testing of Inputs'' algorithm) of these \cm algorithms.
 However the types of statistical decoding rules used therein are structurally different than the ones we analyze, which can be implemented as dot-products of vectors of real numbers, and hence are particularly computationally efficient in modern computer architectures.}

 \item Our contribution for our suite of novel\footnote{In the noiseless setting prior work by~\cite{MalS:09, Mal:10} had considered a similar LP approach (though no detailed analysis was presented).
 For the scenario with noisy measurements, in parallel with the conference version of our work presented at~\cite{ChaJSA:12}, a similar algorithm was considered in~\cite{MalM:12} -- however, the proof sketch presented therein requires {\it disjunct} measurement matrices, which are known not to be order-optimal in sample-complexity in the ``small-error'' case~\cite{Mal78,Dya:04}.} LP algorithms is a novel perturbation analysis demonstrating that they are indeed order-optimal in sample-complexity.
 We also demonstrate the versatility of these algorithms and our techniques for analyzing them, by demonstrating that:\\ \item There are multiple LP relaxations for the underlying non-linear group-testing problem, each demonstrating interesting properties.
 For instance, we demonstrate via the \nlpm decoding algorithm that {\it just} the negative test outcomes alone carry enough information to be able to reconstruct (with high probability) the input $\bx$ with order-optimal sample-complexity, even in the presence of measurement noise.
-(A symmetric statement can be made vis-a-vis {\it or just} the positive test outcomes and our \nlpp decoding algorithm.)
-In the scenario with no noise, the \lp decoding algorithm takes a particularly simple form, where it reduces to solving just a feasibility problem.
+In the scenario with no noise, the \lpm decoding algorithm takes a particularly simple form, where it reduces to solving just a feasibility problem.
 These different relaxations might be of interest in different scenarios.
 In addition, our analytical techniques directly generalize to other noise models, such as asymmetric noise, and activation noise.

 \item The upper bounds we present differ from information-theoretic lower bounds by a constant factor that is independent of problem parameters.